somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 * `Gain deeper application insights`: Understand how applications behave, optimize performance, and ensure smooth operation. <br/>

 # Linux and Docker
 To be effective in container orchestration using Kubernetes - a good knowledge of Linux & Docker is required because it all starts from there.
 Without Linux its difficult to go far.
-Don't worry - learning curves hold you back!
+Don't worry - learning curves won't hold you back!
 I've curated a set of free, high-quality resources to jumpstart your Linux and Docker skills.
 Below are the video courses & articles to master them.<br/>
     * [Linux crash Course](https://www.youtube.com/playlist?list=PLT98CRl2KxKHKd_tH3ssq0HPrThx2hESW) <br/>
     * [Bash scripting on Linux](https://www.youtube.com/playlist?list=PLT98CRl2KxKGj-VKtApD8-zCqSaN2mD4w) <br/>
     * [Bash Scripting for Beginners](https://www.youtube.com/playlist?list=PLKMOdY6Bhga5fmUcQQwhfL9thR_Yp1hZ7) <br/>